cmugpi/cmugpi.github.io/syllabus/index.md

 number of optional workshops called "extratations" (a portmanteau of "extra" and "recitation").

-We're still working on finalizing the list of topics, but we'll be sure to put them up as soon as we know what they are!

 ## Tests

-There will be an in-class midterm exam which will have questions similar to those on the QuickChecks.
-It will only cover material from the first half of the course.
+There will be an in-class written midterm exam which will have multiple choice and free response questions.

 There will also be a final exam, similar in style to the midterm exam but covering material from the entire semester.

 ## Grading

 The grading breakdown will be as follows:

-- 70% PuzzlePacks
-- 10% QuickChecks
+- 80% Homeworks
 - 10% Midterm Exam
 - 10% Final Exam

-Alternatively, to encourage people to attend the extratations, anyone who attends at least 3 extratations will be able to either

-- receive credit on the final exam equal to what was received on the midterm (thus not having to take the final), or
-- receive credit for both the midterm and final exam equal to the max of what was received on the midterm and final exam.
+But if you attend at least 3 extratations, you can:

+- use your midterm grade as your final grade
+- use your final grade as your midterm grade

+Thus, you only have to take the final if you want to improve your midterm grade.

+You'll notice that this means you can get a 50% on the midterm and pass with an A as long as you've completed all the labs. **Anyone who puts effort into this class can get an A.**

 ## Collaboration Policy

-On both QuickChecks and PuzzlePacks, you may...
+On labs, you may...

 - use manual (`man`) pages for commands in question.
 - use Google to learn how to use a command/solve a problem.
 - ask TAs for help.

-In addition, the following policies apply to their respective categories.

-### PuzzlePacks

-Students may point peers to particular commands, but should refrain from describing a solution to a problem that uses specific commands' arguments or combinations of commands.
-The purpose of PuzzlePacks is to learn by solving.
-If you solve the PuzzlePack and then explain the solution to others, they haven't learned!
+On homeworks, students may point peers to particular commands, but should refrain from describing a solution to a problem that uses specific commands' arguments or combinations of commands.
+The purpose of labs is to learn by solving.
+If you solve the lab and then explain the solution to others, they haven't learned!

-### QuickChecks

-You may not interact with or ask other students for help.
-These should be super simple, so if you feel like you're struggling with them, let the course staff know because we're probably making them too hard.

 ## Help